kaushikakr/Advanced-Physical-Design-Flow-Using-Open-Source-Tools/README.md

 * L4.
 To execute OpenSTA with right timing libraries and CTS assignment
 * L5.
 To observe impact of bigger CTS buffers on setup and hold timing

+### Sky130 Day 5 - Final steps for RTL2GDS using tritonRoute and openSTA
 *5.2.
 SKY130_D5_SK2 - Power Distribution Network and routing*
 * L1.
 To build power distribution network
 * L2.
 Steps from power straps to std cel power